Intelligent, autonomous, and mobile

 Learn to use in 15 minutes Requires complicated manual setup

-AI safety capabilities N/A
+AI safety capabilities Most do not

 Moves while disinfecting Most are stationary